-- We continued surpassing our targets in History/Histoire and both Sciences, and fell just short in Math. - Math results continue to be strong in our advanced groups, but slipped slightly in CST. - We continue to experience significant increases in Science, in General and even more so in Applied. - The June History results were 2% higher than the previous year while Histoire was 6% less successful than 2014. - We have already surpassed our target for a reduction in the number of students who drop out.
+- We continued surpassing our targets in History but experienced a slight dip in Histoire. - We experienced the exact same Math results as last year.
+The success rate is almost 100% in the advanced groups, and slightly lower in CST. - We continue to experience significant increases in Science, in General and even more so in Applied, and these results were also almost identical to last year's. - We have already surpassed our target for a reduction in the number of students who drop out.

-The overall success rate for all MELS exams was 95.5 which is slightly lower than it was last year (1% less) and is still significantly higher than the board average.
-We did have a number of students who we have been working with since Secondary 1 whom we anticipated would have some difficulty with the MELS uniform exams, and overall they did quite well.
-Our Annex math classes had started in Secondary 2 in the past, but this year we have identified students coming out of elementary school who are behind grade level, and now have a section of Annex math at Secondary 1.
+• The overall success rate for all MELS exams was 95.5 which is identical to last year, and is still significantly higher than the board average.
+Once again we have an Annex math class started in Secondary 1, and we anticipate seeing these students experience significant higher success rates once they hit cycle 2.
+Looking ahead in the Achievement Direction of the next Strategic Plan, we will be looking more closely at overall class averages, along with overall success rates.
 Our TLC program, run out of our Resource department, continues to provide remediation for students we identify as possibly at risk of not being successful.
 Having a slight decrease in Histoire, but having more students enroll is a school priority.
 The strong showing in Applied Science has led us to offer our tutorials and supplemental exams in the Applied stream for this school year.